Esri/calcite-dotnet-toolkit/docs/wpf.md

 You can set the Theme to `Light`, `Dark` or `Default`, where Default will automatically follow the system styling.

-If you just want access to the resources and explicit styles, but not inherit any implicit styling, set `IsCalciteImplicitStylingEnabled="True"` on the `CalciteResources` entry.
+If you just want access to the resources and explicit styles, but not inherit any implicit styling, set `IsCalciteImplicitStylingEnabled="False"` on the `CalciteResources` entry.

 ## Using Brush resources